 Avoid the Following When Writing Your Cover Letter

-Personal Information
+Personal information

-We’re not talking about your expertise here.
-We’re talking about digressing about how much you love carrots, or how often you walk your dog.
-If it is not relevant to the job posting, don’t include it.
+Weโre not talking about your expertise here.
+Weโre talking about digressing about how much you love carrots or how often you walk your dog.
+If it is not relevant to the job posting, donโt include it.

 Length

-Keep it Truthful
+Keep it truthful

 How to Write a Cover Letter For a Position Which is Not Advertised

-Remember, if you know anyone currently working in the company, mention their name, and do it in the first sentence.
+Remember, if you know anyone currently working for the company, mention their name, and do it in the first sentence.
 This will give you instantaneous credibility.
 Also, make certain you attach your resume to your cover letter.
-Below are the basic guidelines for composing a cover letter for an unadvertised position:

-As the lead graphic designer for Maxel, as well as working as a consultant in design firms throughout Los Angeles, I am enthusiastic about the position as a lead graphic designer for your Northwood Studio.
+As the lead graphic designer for Maxel, as well as working as a consultant for design firms throughout Los Angeles, I am enthusiastic about the position as a lead graphic designer for your Northwood Studio.
 Your head of HR, Martin Greenberg informed me of the possibility of the position being vacant within the next few weeks.
 I have a proven track record as an established graphic designer involving web design as well as character development.

 Dentz Graphics has increased its production and added 3 new projects during the past 6 months.
 This significantly increases the expectations of your clients and customers.
-Knowing this, with my past experience in leading major projects at Maxel, I believe I can provide the leadership you need to obtain the results you seek:
+Knowing this, with my experience leading major projects at Maxel, I believe I can provide the leadership you need to obtain the results you seek:

-- Proven to be consistent in meeting milestones for various projects including Phobos, Mident, and Cromley accounts.
+- Proven to be consistent in meeting milestones for various projects, including Phobos, Mident, and Cromley accounts.

-- Excellent verbal and written communication skills, a team player who has maintained consistent achievement in all areas of project development.
+- Excellent verbal and written communication skills; a team player who has maintained consistent achievement in all areas of project development.

 This section is where you show your gratitude to your prospective employer.
 Remember to keep flattery to a minimum, and compose this section with sincerity.
 Simply thank them for possibly considering you for a position at their company.